Technical Assistance and Workforce Development

 Credentials/Documentation

-FTA will specify the credentials and documentation in program manager direction and/or in the individual notices of funding opportunity published to support the various sections and programs.
-At a minimum, the initial proposal should include the standard form required for use as a cover sheet for submission of pre-applications and applications "instructions for application for federal assistance (SF-424) form", project objectives, performance measures, background, and project description, including schedule, budget, and applicant's organizational experience.
-Applicants approved will have to do a resolution by an authorized body approving the filing of an application; and complete certifications and assurances as compiled in FTA's Annual List of Certifications and Assurances.
+FTA will specify the credentials and documentation required in an online application system, at the program manager direction and/or in the individual notices of funding opportunity published to support the various sections and program purposes.
+Applicants must provide proof or establish a copy of their negotiated approved indirect cost rate agreement from their cognizant agency prior to or along with their application for assistance.
+At a minimum, applications for funding should follow requirements listed in FTA Circular 6100.1E, "Research, Technical Assistance and Training Program: Application Instructions and Program Management Guidelines" and include the standard form required for use as a cover sheet for submission of pre-applications and applications ("Instructions for Application for Federal Assistance (SF-424) Form"), project objectives, goals, tasks, background, and project description, including schedule, budget, a data management plan, and applicant's organizational experience.
+Applicants approved must do a resolution by an authorized body approving the filing of an application; and complete certifications and assurances as compiled in FTA's Annual List of Certifications and Assurances.
 Legal opinion and compliance with labor requirements are required later.

 What is the process for applying and being award this assistance?